totvslabs/samples-mobile/react-native/react-native-totvs-camera/README.md

 This step will map any reference to the dependencies of the libraries to the physical location of the libraries we already copied.

-4. To each of `camera-app/android/totvs-camera-view` and `camera-app/android/totvs-camera-core`
-    append to their `build.gradle` file, the following lines:
+4. (If the lines are not already there) To each of `camera-app/android/totvs-camera-view` and `camera-app/android/totvs-camera-core` append to their `build.gradle` file, the following lines:

 ```javascript